-Upon completion of the Environmental Studies programme, students will be able to demonstrate knowledge and understanding of:
+Upon completion of the Environmental Studies programme, students will be able to demonstrate knowledge and understanding:

-- Core concepts, principles and tools in natural sciences, of the structure and functioning of natural systems and of their role in supporting life and human activities. - The role of social sciences in analysing and addressing environmental problems and of the social, economic, political, health and ecological implications of human interactions with the environment. - Human responses to environmental problems such as the development of environmental policy and law and environmental management. - The concepts and dimensions of sustainability and sustainable development and of their applications in addressing environmental issues in an integrated manner. - Basic tools in mathematics and statistics, as well as of quantitative techniques and data processing methods including Geographic Information Systems (GIS) techniques. - Tools, techniques and research methods used to study and address environmental issues at an advanced level. - More specialized fields of environmental studies.
+- of core concepts, principles, and tools in natural sciences, of the structure and functioning of natural systems, and of their influence on human activities. - of the role of social sciences in analysing and addressing environmental problems and of the social, economic, political, health and ecological implications of human interactions with the environment. - of human responses to contemporary environmental problems such as the development of environmental policy and law and environmental management, as well as of the importance of temporal and spatial scales in considering the environmental impact of human decisions in different environmental fields. - of the concepts of sustainability and sustainable development, their different dimensions and their applications in addressing environmental issues in an integrated manner. - of a) basic tools in mathematics and statistics, as well as of quantitative techniques and data processing methods including Geographic Information Systems (GIS)

+techniques and b) of tools, techniques and research methods used to study and address environmental issues at an advanced level.